abhi3700/my_coding_toolkit/git_all.md

   #### Short difference:
   - `origin/master` is "where master was over there last time I checked"
   - `master` is "where master is over here based on what I have been doing"
+* ##### `git log --oneline --graph --color --all --decorate` - shows the entire graph of the repo.

 ## Activities
 * ### Push a local folder to Github
   1. create a github repo.